Boxwood (Buxus Sempervirens)

 • They have an irritating and cell-damaging effect on the mucous membranes of the stomach and intestines.

-Result: Inflammation of the mucous membrane, vomiting, diarrhea, colic, hypersalivation
+Result: Inflammation of the mucous membrane, Vomiting, Diarrhea, colic, hypersalivation

 1. Neurotoxic effect

-• Buxine affects nerve impulse conduction in the central and peripheral nervous system, presumably through interaction with ion channels (sodium, potassium).
+• Buxine affects nerve conduction in the central and peripheral nervous system, presumably through interaction with ion channels (sodium, potassium).

 Result:

-• Tremors, muscle twitching, ataxia
+• Tremors, Muscle twitching, ataxia

-• In severe cases: Central respiratory paralysis
+• In severe cases: Respiratory paralysis

 1. Effect on the cardiovascular system